 Dates and Locations

-The 18th Annual Exhibition of Undergraduate Research and Creative Achievement will held April 15 and 16, 2014, in the University Center Ballroom.
+The 18th Annual Exhibition of Undergraduate Research and Creative Achievement was held April 15 and 16, 2014, in the University Center Ballroom.
+Watch for more information soon.
+To see students’ abstracts and/or posters, click here.

 The exhibition represents faculty-mentored undergraduate research in all disciplines across campus.
 Research projects will be displayed by students in the form of 3′ x 4′ posters, and visual art will be viewed in a gallery-like area.